 As insurance consumers we have become conditioned to buy only what we are told.
 We’re told by the State we must have auto liability insurance; we’re told by our car’s finance company, we must have comprehensive & collision insurance on our car and we’re told by our mortgage company, we must have home insurance.
 But unless our home is located within a flood prone zone, flood insurance is not required.
 As a result, many home owners do not purchase flood insurance.
 Do not make the assumption that since your home is located in flood zone X, your home is not exposed to flooding.

 The statistics are alarming.
 Per FEMA publications F 001, 068 and 683: 20-25% of all flood insurance claims occur in the preferred zones B, C and X. About 60% of all declared disasters involved flooding.
 There’s a 26% chance of being damaged by a flood over the life of a 30 yr. mortgage if the home is in a higher risk area.
 Also the most common form of federal disaster assistance is a loan which must be paid back with interest.
-If you reside in a preferred zone, there is another reason to purchase flood insurance.
-When you buy flood insurance, your rating zone is grandfathered as long as there is no lapse in coverage.
-The government is constantly reevaluating the flood zones.
+The federal government is constantly altering the flood zones.
 With every zone change there is less and less of zone X. If you get rezoned into a high risk zone, your mortgage company will make you buy flood insurance.